-This year’s edition will see us starting and finishing at the Alger Grade parking lots north of Two Harbors, or as I will call them briefly, “The Heck Gravel Pit.”
+This year’s edition will see us starting and finishing at the Alger Grade parking lot 8 miles north of Two Harbors, or as I will call them briefly, “The Heck Gravel Pit.”
 This location has proven itself to be a fantastic way to enter the heart of the Heck courses.
 It will be rugged, beautiful and challenging right from the start line.
 Both The Heck of the North 100 and the Heck 50 will be starting and finishing at this location.
-This year, we will be taking a new loop out of the gate that will be a mix of awesome gravel road and then a few miles of ATV trail.
-The loop will bring you back to the Heck Gravel Pit (start/finish area) where friends and family can cheer you on before you enter the meat of the course.
-(No support (other than the admiration of the spectators) will be allowed in this pass through.)
-Pretty cool start, and a great way for people to see you in action.

 The Heck of the North course is about 105 miles.
 The shorter course is 56 miles.
 The 105 mile course is primarily amazing gravel road.
 Some ATV and snowmobile trails, a couple of rough and rocky logging roads.
 And a stream crossing with 10 miles to go will keep you challenged throughout the day.
 I use as little pavement as necessary to tie it all together.
 The 56 mile course is very similar in its composition to its longer relative, minus the snowmobile trail sections and stream crossing.
 Both are challenging!
 Both might have you wishing for fatter tires at times.
 They are unlike any gravel event I know or have ridden.
 They are both very Heck of the North!

 Cue cards for the course will be available at Packet Pickup on Friday September 28 and Saturday, September 39, 2018.